Secundum quid

 is a type of informal fallacy that occurs when the arguer fails to recognize the difference between rules of thumb (soft generalizations, heuristics that hold true as a general rule but leave room for exceptions) and categorical propositions, rules that hold true universally.

-Since it ignores the limits, or qualifications, of rules of thumb, this fallacy is also named ignoring qualifications.
+Since it ignores the limits, or qualifications, of rules of thumb, this fallacy is also named ignoring qualifications or sweeping generalizations.
 The expression misuse of a principle can be used as well.